 A material mixed with a polymer; its function is to reduce the cost or improve the quality of a compound.

-An additive or a substance which is added to a polymer formulation to lower its tendency to burn.
+An additive or a substance that can be an addition to a polymer formulation to lower its tendency to burn.

 A mixture of two or more compounds to achieve better processing or more thorough dispersion.
-This later becomes part of the final compound in a succeeding mixing process.
+Moreover, this later becomes part of the final compound in a succeeding mixing process.

 This is a macromolecular substance formed by chemically combining monomers that have the same or different chemical composition.